Classification of nilpotent associative algebras of small dimension: The classification method

 \begin{enumerate} \item Determine $Z^2(A,F)$, $B^2(A,F)$ and $H^2(A,F)$. \item Determine the orbits of $\Aut(A)$ on the set of useful $s$-dimensional subspaces of $H^2(A,F)$. \item For each orbit let $\theta$ be the cocycle corresponding to a representative of it, and construct $A_\theta$. \end{enumerate}

-{\bf Comments:} \begin{itemize} \item Of course the hard part is Step 2.
+Of course the hard part is Step 2.
 Note that $\Aut(A)$ is an algebraic group.
 This means that whether two useful subspaces lie in the same $\Aut(A)$-orbit is equivalent to the existence of a solution over $F$ of a set of polynomial equations.
 On some occasions we cannot decide solvability by hand.
 Then we use the technique of Gr\"obner bases (cf. \cite{clo}).
 This is an algorithmic procedure to compute an equivalent set of polynomial equations that is sometimes easier to solve.
 On all occasions where we use this the equations have coefficients in $\Z$.
 For the Gr\"obner basis calculation we take the ground field to be $\Q$.
 A priori this yields results that are only valid over fields of characteristic 0.
 However, the {\sc Magma} computational algebra system (\cite{Magma}) has the facility to compute the coefficients of an element of the Gr\"obner basis relative to the input basis.
 We use this in order to derive conclusions valid in all characteristics.
-This will be illustrated in more detail in Section \ref{sec4}. \item The procedure only gives those algebras without central components.
-So we have to add the algebras obtained by taking the direct sum of a smaller-dimensional algebra with a nil-algebra (that has trivial multiplication). \item In dimension $4$ we only classify the commutative nilpotent algebras.
-For that we only have to consider commutative smaller-dimensional algebras $A$, and cocycles $\theta\in H^2(A,F)$ with $\theta(a,b) = \theta(b,a)$ for all $a,b\in A$. \end{itemize}
+This will be illustrated in more detail in Section \ref{sec4}.

+The procedure only gives those algebras without central components.
+So we have to add the algebras obtained by taking the direct sum of a smaller-dimensional algebra with a nil-algebra (that has trivial multiplication).